-Do you want to make a difference to the environment and the way we use natural resources, but you don't know how?
-We have developed a programme in which you study, research, and aim to start your own business.
-This programme will bring together the foundation of your personal career and a paradigm shift in the industry to carefully and sustainably deal with the Earth's resources initiating a real change.
+Do you want to make a difference to the environment and the way we use natural resources?
+The Master's Programme in Sustainable and Innovative Natural Resource Management - SINReM allows you to study, research, and start your own business.
+This programme will bring together the foundation of your career and a paradigm shift in the industry to carefully and sustainably deal with the Earth's resources initiating a real change.

 Why this programme?